gofr-dev/gofr/docs/advanced-guide/serving-static-files/page.md

 Often, we are required to serve static content such as a default profile image, a favicon, or a background image for our web application.
 We want to have a mechanism to serve that static content without the hassle of implementing it from scratch.

-GoFr provides a default mechanism where if a public folder is available in the directory of the application, it automatically provides an endpoint with `/public/<filename>`, here filename refers to the file we want to get static content to be served.
+GoFr provides a default mechanism where if a static folder is available in the directory of the application, it automatically provides an endpoint with `/static/<filename>`, here filename refers to the file we want to get static content to be served.

 Example project structure: